HVAC Technician Job Description: How to Write Your Own [+ Free Template]

 - HVAC license (e.g., journeyman license, Class A or Class B HVAC contractor license in Florida, or C-20 contractor’s license if you’re a certified HVAC contractor in California)

-Examples of HVAC technician qualifications
+Examples of HVAC technician licenses

 - HVAC license, if required (e.g., Class 1 HVAC contractor license in Georgia)